-Figure 2 shows the Design and Integration Processes in the larger context of the Software Development Process.
-This is commonly referred to as the "V" diagram in the Systems Engineering context.
+Figure 2 shows the SRDP Development Cycle in the larger context of the Software Development Process.
+This follows the model commonly referred to as the "V" diagram in the Systems Engineering context.
+The outputs of the conceptual architecture development allow the definition of work packages and estimates, which are inputs into the prioritization process described in Section 4.